 Humor, absurdity, and visual excess function in her work not as decoration, but as destabilizing tools.
-By collapsing propaganda, folklore, personal memory, and mass reproduction into materially rich objects, Lu questions how visual systems construct belief, loyalty, and belonging.
+By collapsing propaganda, folklore, personal memory, myth, and mass reproduction into materially rich objects, Lu questions how visual systems construct belief, loyalty, and belonging.

 Education